novumvita/SwashbucklerWOTR/README.md

   * [Swordplay Style](https://www.d20pfsrd.com/feats/combat-feats/swordplay-style-combat-style)
   * [Swordplay Upset](https://www.d20pfsrd.com/feats/combat-feats/swordplay-upset-combat)

+* Homebrew Feats
+  * Spring-Heeled Reaping : You can apply the benefits of Vital Strike when using Spring Attack.
+If you have Greater Vital Strike, instead apply the benefits of Improved Vital Strike when using Spring Attack.
+(Inspired by [Chrysanthemum’s Blooming](https://www.d20pfsrd.com/classes/alternate-classes/samurai/archetypes/paizo-samurai-archetypes/warrior-poet-samurai-archetype/))

 ## Deviations from TableTop
 * Some abilities which required immediate action now only use free action.
 * Improved Feint is refashioned as Feint and now gives the ability to feint.